-$(a)$ For the invariant mass of the pair $W_{ee} > W_c = 5 $ MeV, the electron and positron are resolved in ND280 and therefore we can use the bound on $2e-$shower events $ND_{ee-2sh}$ (\ref{eq:2sh-ndws}).
-In \cref{fig:T2K1showerEE} (left panel) we show dependence of $N^{ND}_{ee - 2sh}$ on $c\tau^0$ for three values of mass, $m_N$, allowed by timing restriction \cite{Aguilar-Arevalo:2020nvw}.
-In computations, we used expression (\ref{eq:NDevents}) for $N^{ND}_{ee - 2sh}$ with parameters of experimental setup given in \cref{tab:numbers}; $f_{ee - 2sh}$ was computed using eq. (\ref{eq:invariantmass}).
-For the $N$ flux at $m_N\lesssim 10$ MeV we use active neutrino flux as a proxy.
+$(a)$ For the invariant mass of the pair $W_{ee} > W_c = 5 $ MeV, the electron and positron are resolved in ND280 and therefore the bound on $2e-$shower events $N^{ND}_{ee-2sh}$ (\ref{eq:2sh-ndws}) can be used.
+In \cref{fig:T2K1showerEE} (left panel) we show the dependence of $N^{ND}_{ee - 2sh}$ on $c\tau^0$ for three values of mass, $m_N$, allowed by timing restriction (see Sec. \ref{subsec:timing} and \cite{Aguilar-Arevalo:2020nvw}).
+In our computations, we used the expression (\ref{eq:NDevents}) for $N^{ND}_{ee - 2sh}$ with parameters of the experimental setup given in the \cref{tab:numbers} and $f_{ee - 2sh}$ found with eq. (\ref{eq:invariantmass}).
+For the $N$ flux at $m_N\lesssim 10$ MeV we use the active neutrino flux reduced by the mixing parameter $|U_{\mu N}|^2$ as a proxy.